the-events-calendar/event-tickets/readme.txt

 == Screenshots ==

-1. RSVP setup
+1. RSVP metabox
-2. RSVPs on an event
+2. Add New RSVP
 3. RSVP on a post
 4. Attendee report
 5. Emailed ticket